katiehahm/lab_analysis/Gait analysis Matlab/Readme.txt

 	data as a result of convert_to_db
 	two versions - matlab and excel

+11_18_21:
+	Did testing to figure out a more time limp intervention and also test hammer hits at different magnitudes Last dataset in this folder contains accelerometer data from fsr Details are at the back of green notebook

 Python
 ================================================
 magnitude_predict.py (8/19/21)
 	Predicts the magnitude of heel strike based on data

 to run: anaconda prompt and type python main.py

+11-30-21_localization_dataset.csv
+	xcoord, ycoord, arrival idx, peak mag, energy, prev x, prev y for 11-21-21 dataset

+11-30-21_localization_dataset.csv
+	xcoord, curr mag/prev mag, curr energy/prev energy, prev x for 11-21-21 dataset